werkkrew/freqtrade-strategies/README.md

 # Freqtrade Strategies

-Strategies for Freqtrade, developed primarily as a partnership between @werkkrew and @JimmyNixx from the Freqtrade Discord.
+Strategies for [Freqtrade](https://freqtrade.io), developed primarily in a partnership between @werkkrew and @JimmyNixx from the Freqtrade Discord.

 Use these strategies at your own risk.
 We are not responsible for anything.